meker12/commerce-channels.en/help/channel-manager/manage-orders.md

 </tr>
 <tr>
 <td>[!UICONTROL Ordered]</td>
-<td>The date the order was submitted on the [!DNL Walmart Marketplace].</td>
+<td>The date the order was submitted to the [!DNL Walmart Marketplace] converted to the local timezone.</td>
 </tr>
 <tr>
 <td>[!UICONTROL Ship By (timezone)]</td>
-<td>Date the order must be shipped by to meet [!DNL Walmart Marketplace] requirements converted to the local timezone.
+<td>The date the order must be shipped by to meet [!DNL Walmart Marketplace] requirements converted to the local timezone.
 </td>
 </tr>
 <tr>
 <td>[!UICONTROL Deliver By (timezone)]</td>
-<td>Date the order must be delivered to customer to meet [!DNL Walmart Marketplace] requirements converted to the local timezone.</td>
+<td>The date the order must be delivered to customer to meet [!DNL Walmart Marketplace] requirements converted to the local timezone.</td>
 </tr>
 <tr>
 <td>[!UICONTROL Ship Method]</td>